 They Are Low In Calories

-Grapes are one of the best fruits to incorporate into your diet if you’re looking to lose weight.
+Grapes and fruit in general are some of the best foods to incorporate into your diet if you’re looking to lose weight.
 100 grams of grapes contains about 69 calories!
 They contain no fat, cholesterol, or sodium (5).
 This means that you can eat more than just one serving and not worry about gaining any weight.

 Contain Ellagic Acid

 Ellagic acid is a natural phytonutrient that is found in the skin of red grapes.
-It has been shown to lower blood cholesterol as well as improve your stomach’s ability to digest food, aid with constipation and prevent liver damage from being exposed to toxins (9).
+It may help improve lipid and glucose metabolism, as well as having anti-inflammatory and anti-cancer properties (9).

 Water has several benefits for those who want to lose weight.
 Water helps you feel full and therefore eat less, as well as helping the body use stored fat as energy.
 Water also flushes toxins from the kidneys and bladder that may be slowing down your metabolic rate (17).